-Budget: \$53,964,500 FTE: 288 FY20 Actual FY21 Actual FY22 Target FY22 Q1 Actual FY22 Q1 Rating Key Measure: Percent of death certificates completed by Bureau of Vital Records and Health Statistics within 10 days 61% 50% 50% 53% FY22 Q2 • of death 51% Timeliness of death reporting and registration is important to citizens who are managing the legal affairs of a deceased individual, for example with life insurance claims, closing bank accounts and credit cards.
+Budget: \$118,065,700 FTE: 341 FY20 Actual FY21 Actual FY22 Target FY22 Q1 Actual FY22 Q1 Rating Key Measure: Percent of death certificates completed by Bureau of Vital Records and Health Statistics within 10 days of death 61% 50% 50% 53% Timeliness of death reporting and registration is important to citizens who are managing the legal affairs of a deceased individual, for example with life insurance claims, closing bank accounts and credit cards.
 At the population level, timely death reporting is important for providing provisional statistical data for disease prevention and control, for example monitoring drug overdose deaths, suicide deaths, and infectious disease deaths, including COVID-19.
-HB2 Measure: Explanatory Measure Rate of drug overdose deaths per 100,000 Explanatory Measure New Mexico has long had one of the highest rates of drug overdose deaths in the US.
+HB2 Measure: Rate of drug overdose deaths per 100,000 population Exp lanatory N leasure New Mexico has long had one of the highest rates of drug overdose deaths in the US.
 Between 2015 and 2017 NM reported small decreases in the number of drug overdose deaths.
-However, the numbers have increased from 2018 through 2020.
+However, the number increased in 2018.
 For the last few years, New Mexico has aggressively addressed opioid overdose deaths, including making naloxone more available, mandating use of the Prescription Monitoring Program (PMP), increasing the number of healthcare providers who can prescribe medication assisted treatment (MAT), paying for screening and brief intervention (SBI) services through Medicaid, increasing support for harm reduction, and including syringe services.
-Key & HB2 Measure: Percent of retail pharmacies that dispense naloxone 94.8% 88.3% 85% FY22 Q1 88% FY22 Q2 86.6% • This measure was introduced to provide visibility on the distribution of naloxone in New Mexico.
+Key & HB2 Measure: Percent of retail pharmacies that dispense naloxone 94.8% 88.3% 85% 88% This measure was introduced to provide visibility on the distribution of naloxone in New Mexico.
 The list of retail pharmacies is compared to the Medicaid claims data to identify pharmacies that are/are not distributing naloxone.
 This provides opportunity to identify pharmacies not distributing naloxone, which can then be contacted for additional encouragement and education on the importance of distributing naloxone.
-HB2 Measure: Percent of opioid patients also prescribed benzodiazepines 11% 10.6% ≤5% FY22 Q1 10.2% FY22 Q2
+HB2 Measure: Percent of opioid patients also prescribed benzodiazepines 11% 10.6% ≤5% 10.2% •